 Special care will be taken in pairing Langham participants with directors of productions.
 The participants' specific interests and the director's requirements will be taken into account.
 Both the participants and the director must agree to work together.
 Participants will be on site full-time – from the first day of rehearsal until the opening or the understudy run of the show, whichever comes later.
 There will be additional design and production meetings occurring before the official residency in Stratford.
 Participants return to the Festival in the fall for the one-week intensive and then to direct their chosen piece (chosen with guidance from the Langham Program) at the Directors' Workshop Presentation for an invited audience.

-Participants have access to tours, mentoring, shows and events, the Festival's Archives and libraries, and both formal and informal opportunities to speak with senior staff and visiting artists.
+Participants can take advantage of everything the Stratford Festival offers: tours, special events, tickets to production, the Festival's Archives and libraries, company classes taught by the Festival's coaching staff, and both formal and informal opportunities to speak with senior staff and visiting artists.

 Langham Directors are paid a fee, a housing subsidy and travel expenses.

 The Workshop is open to Canadian citizens and permanent residents only.

 Directors are chosen by application and/or recruitment.
 This is not an introductory training to directing.
 The program is designed for artists who have acquired a foundational training (either from a directing program, or a non-conventional, experiential learning process) and have a minimum of two years of professional theatre experience.
 The Festival is open to directors from every identity, region, discipline and area of Canadian theatre.
 We strongly encourage applicants who identify as First Nations, Inuit, Métis, Black, People of Colour, D/deaf, disabled and the 2SLGBTQ+ community.
 If you have specific requirements in terms of accessibility for the application or at your time at the Festival, please reach out so we can assist you further. email@example.com

 Langham Directors are paid a fee, a housing